code51/dialoguesmith/README.md

   - while a builder can have more dialogue specific listeners. this can be used for more sophisticated dialogue building.

 # Implementations
 There're multiple ways to implement the use of your dialogues in the scene. while the major feature of this package is mostly about editing a dialogue tree, other being a convenience to use them in the code.
-Sample scene can be found at ```/samples/sample1/scene```
+Example can be found at ```/samples/sample1```

 ## Runtime factory
 A factory derived from AbstractRuntimeBuilder to help creating a runtime, including setting up the listeners to number of events